-When applying for flexible working, it’s important to understand the pro rata salary impact working part-time or in a Job Share can have.
+When applying for flexible working, it’s essential to understand the pro-rata salary impact working part-time or in a Job Share can have.
 When you work fewer days than full-time, your salary and holiday entitlement is adjusted downwards as well.
-Additionally, your pension contributions will be less per year as both you and your employer provide a percentage based on your pro rata salary.
-It’s not all negative though, as you work less days you will most likely have fewer expenses as you reduce things like travel or childcare costs.
+Additionally, your pension contributions will be less per year as both you and your employer provide a percentage based on your pro-rata salary.
+It’s not all negative though, as you work fewer days, you will most likely have fewer expenses as you reduce things like travel or childcare costs.

-Our UK Pr Rata Salary Calculator covers all of these elements and gives you the option to choose a quick basic version or a more involved advanced version which covers pension and expenses.
+Our UK Pro Rata Salary Calculator covers all of these elements and gives you the option to choose a quick basic version or a more involved advanced version which covers pension and expenses.

 What is Pro Rata

 Pro rata refers to the proportional reduction in something based on the amount used, consumed or worked.
-For example, pro rata in salary or benefits is about the reduction according to a smaller amount of hours worked.
-Some times pro rata is used for things that are consumed, like when a trip is cancelled partway through, you may receive a pro-rata refund based on the number of days you had left on the trip.
+For example, pro rata in salary or benefits is about the decrease according to the reduced amount of hours worked.
+Some times pro rata is used for things that are consumed, like when a trip is cancelled partway through, you may receive a pro rata refund based on the number of days you had left on the trip.

 In general pro rata tends to be on a like for like basis, so things reduce consistently.
 For example, if full time is 5 days and you work 4 days, you would expect to get 80% of the full-time salary, holiday, and benefit.
 In the UK it is a requirement for salary and benefits to be proportional so you should not be asked to take a bigger pay cut than the hours or days you reduce.
 If your employer does that, you can talk to citizens advice who have some guidance here.